-Everyone on the continental United States was able to see the August 2017 eclipse.
+Everyone on the continental United States will be able to see the April 2024 eclipse.
 Most people will see a partial eclipse where the moon covers only a part of the sun.
 To see the total eclipse, you need to be along the central path of the moon's shadow.
 NASA provides maps and tools to help you find out about the eclipse for you.